leancodepl/js_corelibrary/packages/cqrs-clients/react-query-cqrs-client/README.md

 # @leancodepl/react-query-cqrs-client

-React Query CQRS client with hooks for queries, operations, and commands.
+TanStack Query CQRS client with hooks for queries, operations, and commands.

 ## Features

-- **React Query integration** - Built-in caching, optimistic updates, and background refetching
+- **TanStack Query integration** - Built-in caching, optimistic updates, and background refetching
 - **CQRS pattern** - Separate queries, commands, and operations with proper typing
 - **Custom hooks** - Hook factories for all operation types with loading states
 - **Error handling** - Validation errors with custom error codes and handlers